Leighton Park School, Reading

 The school buildings are a typical juxtaposition of old (mostly Victorian) and a mish-mash of modern additions spanning the decades.
 I’ve gotta be honest, some ain’t pretty, but then some are beautiful, so just blink at the appropriate moments.

-The library stretches over a series of six rooms on the upper floor of the main Old School building, also home to school reception, headmaster’s office – a surefire way of ensuring it stays quiet!
+The library stretches over a series of six rooms on the upper floor of the main Old School building, also home to school reception, and the headmaster’s office – a surefire way of ensuring it stays quiet!

 There are a number of Quaker practices which the school partakes in, including the morning ‘Collect’ where staff and students gather in the hall to have quiet time and reflect, or where a person can have ‘Ministry’ where they stand up and speak without being interrupted.
 It’s a powerful idea, especially for a particularly shy or awkward child – how wonderful to simply have the right to be heard.
 Note to self: embrace Quakerism at home?!